PixeyeHQ/actors.unity/README.md

 ```csharp
 Obj.Create("Obj Alpaca");
 ```
-**🔖 From prefab:**: you directly provide a prefab.
+**🔖 From prefab**: you directly provide a prefab.
 Transform of the created gameobject will be returned.
 ```csharp
 GameObject PrefabAlpaca;
 Obj.Create(PrefabAlpaca);
 ```
-**🔖 Pooling gameobjects:**: you can take a gameobject from a pool.
+**🔖 Pooling gameobjects**: you can take a gameobject from a pool.
 Transform of the created gameobject will be returned.
 // create new gameobject from prefab.
 ```csharp
 Obj.Create(Pool.Entities,"Obj Alpaca");